yvelikova/axway-open-docs/content/en/docs/central/secure_api_jwt.md

     }
     ```

-6. Edit the Payload section.
+5. Edit the Payload section.
     - Copy and paste the **Application ID** from the **Test Methods** tab of the API proxy in AMPLIFY Central as the `sub`, `aud`, and `iss` fields.
     - For the `iat` and `exp` fields, enter epoch values for when the token was issued at and when it expires.
-7. For example:
+For example:

-8.  ``` {space="preserve"}
+        ```
         {
          "sub": "paste_app_id_here",
          "aud": "paste_app_id_here",
          "iss": "paste_app_id_here",
          "iat": 1516239022,
          "exp": 1564617600
         }
         ```

-9. Do not edit the Signature section.
+6. Do not edit the Signature section.
 This is automatically generated by jwt.io.
-10. Copy the resulting Base64 encoded JWT token for use in [Test an API proxy with JWT authentication](#Test).
+7. Copy the resulting Base64 encoded JWT token for use in [Test an API proxy with JWT authentication](#Test).
 It should include three long strings separated by periods.
 For example:

+    ```
-11. eyJhbGciOiJSUzI1NiIsImtpZCI6Ik44SXdtMndBRW5mQnNfVTAxSVNKc05YX214MkM4VVI3WnJiVG9LV2RpTEEiLCJ0eXAiOiJKV1QifQ.
+    eyJhbGciOiJSUzI1NiIsImtpZCI6Ik44SXdtMndBRW5mQnNfVTAxSVNKc05YX214MkM4VVI3WnJiVG9LV2RpTEEiLCJ0eXAiOiJKV1QifQ.
     eyJzdWIiOiJlNGY2ZGM4YzZhZWI4NDcxMDE2YjAzNGM2MWYxMmI0YSIsImF1ZCI6ImU0ZjZkYzhjNmFlYjg0NzEwMTZiMDM0YzYxZjEyYjRh
     IiwiaXNzIjoiZTRmNmRjOGM2YWViODQ3MTAxNmIwMzRjNjFmMTJiNGEiLCJpYXQiOjE1NTkwNzQzODcsImV4cCI6MTY1OTE2MDg4N30.
     QwxqlkCKzUx7Qym5coj34GcecxkKg6uypmDv3e_EV2Qyk3eQ3j1DHVYHS9Qavj4Apv7B1UxVPzr6igk0R-BgPYqoTPA7d508
     _8gymOJwE7HbKBiD6eAOuTHydU8Iq_XUYl605QUnaR3hZ8wX1EcMkqxT7jQlQnJOJmX9DIAc8vNyoGH2xjo_6xUM4JbrnSze9nodkh5xZjpVyppZAY_
     4Fm5eJvbzYvwoA9ZUbLcupewoaNbcGK1QKJDrSP4ZZLik1oQ0y9rhhRjqPe9-xSILoqlpDvKLqxyRgi_BJUMdi1a00nhDNox1rW6SQzdRFnkHF_aQkjJeKFNdm8fw1UF6Jw
+    ```

 Review
 ------